-Provisions are determined based on the best estimate required to settle the obligation at the reporting date.
+Provisions are determined based on the best estimate of the amount required to settle the obligation at the reporting date.
 If the effect of time value of money is material, provisions are discounted using a current pre-tax rate that reflects the risks specific to the liability.
-These estimates are reviewed at each balance sheet date and adjusted to reflect the best estimates of the amount required.
+These estimates are reviewed at each balance sheet date and adjusted to reflect the current best estimates of the amount required.